 What Is Occlusal Disease?

-- excessive forces on teeth
+- Too much pressure on your teeth

 Occlusal disease manifests itself by wear on teeth, cracked teeth, receding gums, sensitive teeth, teeth changing position, and nerve pain.
 Like any other disease, it is progressive and leads to pain and inflammation of the TMJ.
 Thankfully, at Dazzling Dentistry, we have the most comfortable solutions to treat your occlusal problems and save your smile.